dhrub123/AWS/README.md

   + Standard RIs(upto 75% off on demand) - if entire payment is made upfront and contract is for 3 years
   + Convertible RIs(upto 54% off on demand) - capability to change attribute of instance from say compute to memory intensive provided the     exchange is of equal or greater value
   + Scheduled RIs - available to launch within a scheduled time window.
 It allows to obtain compute capacity within a certain recurring     schedule.
 For example if a company has large sales during fridays, then it will go for RIs scheduled on every friday.

+##### Spot Instances
++ Applications with flexible start and end times which are feasible only at a very low cost. e.g. : Genomics and Pharma companies use this to perform research by running resource intensive apps on say a sunday at 4 am when price is very low.
++ Users who suddenly need additional compute capacity

+##### Dedicated host
++ Used for regulatory requirement or to save licensing costs which do not allow multi tenant virtualization
++ Can be purchased on demand
++ Can be purchased as a reservation which saves about 70% compared to on demand

+#### Types of instances based on hardware